 4. Results analysis: results collected from the executions

 For Design of Experiments, OOFELIE::ADX permits to characterize each parameter with one of the following statistical distribution

-The Remote execution (based on HTCondor) of simulations is an important feature that enables the user to take advantages of a cluster or another machine more powerful than the one of the user in charge of the definition of the analysis.
+The Remote execution (based on HTCondor) of simulations is an important feature that enables the user to take advantage of a cluster or another machine more powerful than the one of the users in charge of the definition of the analysis.

 Response Surface Generation

-This working mode of OOFELIE::ADX helps creating Response Surfaces for a given dataset.
+This working mode of OOFELIE::ADX helps to create Response Surfaces for a given dataset.